danindudesilva/notesApp/README.md

 ```node
 204, No content
 ```
-In the above API, you will receive a null '404' response if the note is not found, or if the given user_id in the request body does note match the user_id of the note being updated.
+In the above API, you will receive a null '404' response if the note is not found, or if the given user_id in the request body does note match the user_id of the note being deleted.
 A more informative error message could be given once Authentication is implemented

 ## ARCHIVE A NOTE